Outreach

 -Pope Francis

-As a parish we have discerned that the most pressing problem to work together on is serving our neighbors who live in destitute poverty.
-Here in Eugene, 1% of our neighbors are so poor that they do not have a place to live on any given night.
-Over 13,070 households were homeless for at least one night in 2018.
+As a parish we have discerned that the most pressing problem to work together on is serving our neighbors who live in poverty.
+According to the January 2025 Point-in-Time Count, 3,509 people in Eugene are experiencing homelessness.
+Eugene has one of the highest rates of homelessness per capita in the United States.
 The shame of those numbers should be unbearable to us who live in the wealthiest economy the world has ever seen.

 Below are descriptions of some of our ministries to the poor in Eugene.
-We hope that you might learn something about this community, and might learn how you could offer some of your own gifts and resources to the poorest and most vulnerable in our midst.
+We hope that you learn something about our community through our outreach efforts.
+We welcome those who might wish to join us in supporting the poorest and most vulnerable in our midst.

 Hospitality Village